Thursday, May 7, 2026

 You might also like

-Precision Balance vs Analytical Balance: Which One Does Your Lab Need?
+Top Loading Balance vs Analytical Balance: Which Does Your Lab Need?

 Microbalances are used when sample masses are in the microgram range and where even the mass change from sample evaporation or moisture absorption is relevant to the result.
 Handling samples on a microbalance requires tweezers or anti-static tools — never bare hands — and vessels must be allowed to equilibrate to room temperature before weighing.